Martijncvv/game_of_life/README.md

 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 ## How to simulate
-- On default, all nodes are dead.
+- On default a glider pattern will be simulated.
 - Click right of the grid to pause the simulation.
 - Click nodes you want to 'revive'.
 - Click right of the grid to start simulation.